MarneeDear/FAPRS/blog/applied-fsharp-challenge.md

         * Message scheduler and processor
     * CLI
         * Can be used to manually craft APRS messages for testing and troubleshooting
-    * Database (SQL Lite) for storing sent and received messages
+    * Database (`SQLite`) for storing sent and received messages
 * Wired to a VHF radio through the audio port
     * A USB sound card may be used
-    * Need both an audio-in and audio-out (mic and speaker) so that messages can both be received and transmitted.
+    * Need both an audio-in and audio-out (mic and speaker) so that messages can be both received and transmitted.

 ### My equipment